mrhm-dev/full-stack-army/resources/lecture-103/README.md

 API Key-based authentication provides a lightweight and straightforward method to authenticate clients in APIs.
 It requires clients to include a valid API Key in their requests, allowing the server to verify their authenticity.
 It is often use for public APIs, where authentication and access control requirements are less stringent compared to user-specific authentication methods like OAuth.
 <br>
-While API Key-based authentication is simple to implement, it mey lack the granular control and identity management features provided by more robust authentication mechanisms like OAuth.
+While API Key-based authentication is simple to implement, it may lack the granular control and identity management features provided by more robust authentication mechanisms like OAuth.
 Therefore, it is typically used in scenarios where a basic level of authentication is sufficient.

 <br>